 Traditional Academic Co-op (Let’s call it Sylvester)

 The Sylvester co-op feels comfortable with textbooks, scope and sequences, syllabi, and grading assignments with rubrics.
 When approaching teaching Shakespeare, Sylvester co-op teachers will plan for a formal atmosphere.
-They will spend a lot of time translating Elizabethan English into modern English.
-They will teach iambic pentameter with counting syllables and finding accents in lines of words.
-They will discuss rhyming couplets.
+Students will spend a lot of time translating Elizabethan English into modern English.
+They will teach iambic pentameter with counting syllables and finding accents in lines of words and will discuss rhyming couplets.
 They might even do some copywork with this FREEIE from our friend, Kat Patrick.

 This is all fine and dandy!
 (Remember, there’s not ONE right way to teach Shakespeare!)
 But Sylvester co-op, here’s word of advice: You might be tempted to ONLY do those things.
 Sabrina recommends that Sylvester gets a little loose and have fun.
 How to do that?